 Simon says that Dark Horse’s starting lineup of Moebius books was presented to them by the Giraud family as the “ideal starting lineup."
 “We’re launching with The World of Edena, The Art of Edena, and Inside Moebius Parts 1, 2, and 3—all hardcovers in the same 8.375" x 10.875" format—and a project in a larger format, The Art of Moebius, will follow,” says Simon.
 “The tricky part will be figuring out where to go next.
 There is certainly a wealth of material, and we’re looking at more art books, books in odd formats, and collections of interviews with the storytelling master as we build the line, in addition to more deluxe hardcovers that will serve as definitive English-language editions of Mr. Giraud’s graphic novels, short story collections, and illustration retrospectives.”

-Dark Horse understands that everyone has their favorite Giraud/Moebius story, but Simon emphasises that they’re working with the Giraud family to address what they want to see in print first—then they will try to please everyone else.
+Dark Horse understands that everyone has their favorite Giraud/Moebius story, but Simon emphasizes that they’re working with the Giraud family to address what they want to see in print first—then they will try to please everyone else.
 As a piece of visual storytelling, The World of Edena is indeed a great place to start.
 It’s a collection that shows the many different facets of its creator, while introducing readers to, as Simon says, Moebius’ complicated, overlapping science-fiction works, without being too overwhelming.

 “It’s a story that Moebius spent decades on, and you can see an evolution as he first focuses on a 'clean line' style—the style employed by such creators as Hergé (Tintin)—to a more involved, intricate style that seems to get more controlled and complicated as the story gets more surreal and dreamlike,” Simon says.
 “Moebius took several long breaks between World of Edena chapters, so you see an ‘evolution of interest,’ too, as Moebius goes from a pretty straightforward sci-fi tale to chapters that focus on gender roles, the environment, and man’s reliance on technology, before exploring lucid dreaming in a surreal final chapter.”